microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 ## Polynomial Regression

-Another type of linear regression is polynomial regression.
+Another type of Linear Regression is Polynomial Regression.
 While sometimes there's a linear relationship between variables - the bigger the pumpkin in volume, the higher the price - sometimes these relationships can't be plotted as a plane or straight line.

-✅ Here are [some more examples](https://online.stat.psu.edu/stat501/lesson/9/9.8) of data that could use polynomial regression
+✅ Here are [some more examples](https://online.stat.psu.edu/stat501/lesson/9/9.8) of data that could use Polynomial Regression

 Take another look at the relationship between Date and Price.
 Does this scatterplot seem like it should necessarily be analyzed by a straight line?
-Perhaps not.
+Can't prices fluctuate?
 In this case, you can try polynomial regression.

 ✅ Polynomials are mathematical expressions that might consist of one or more variables and coefficients

 Polynomial regression creates a curved line to better fit nonlinear data.
-In our case, if we include a squared `DayOfYear` variable into input data, we should be able to fit our data with parabolic curve, which will have a minimum at a certain point within the year.
+In our case, if we include a squared `DayOfYear` variable into input data, we should be able to fit our data with a parabolic curve, which will have a minimum at a certain point within the year.

 Scikit-learn includes a helpful [pipeline API](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.make_pipeline.html?highlight=pipeline#sklearn.pipeline.make_pipeline) to combine different steps of data processing together.
 A **pipeline** is a chain of **estimators**.
 In our case, we will create a pipeline that first adds polynomial features to our model, and then trains the regression: